Anatomy and physiology

 This definitive ovum contains a single copy of a chromosome (22+X) and it fuses with the sperm chromosome (22+Y).

-one copy of female gamete (haploid) + one copy of male gamete (haploid)
+One copy of the female gamete (haploid) + one copy of the male gamete (haploid)

 These haploids fuse together and form a zygote.